filiplazov/CornerStacks/README.md

 import CornerStacks
 ```

-There are 4 views defined for both `HSTack` and `VStack` that represent the 4 corners.
+There are 4 views defined for both `HStack` and `VStack` that represent the 4 corners.

 **HStack**